divyansh42/aws-cli/README.md

 ## Workspace

-- **source**: To mount file which is to be uploaded to the aws resources, this should be mounted using `configMap`.
+- **source**: To mount file which is to be uploaded to the aws resources, this should be mounted using `ConfigMap`.

 ## Secret